tamunoWoks/Statistics/scatter_plot.md

 **Note:**
 In a Scatter Plot, if the points lie close to a straight line, this suggests a strong linear relationship.

+### Constants
+In statistics and mathematics, a constant is a fixed value that does not change.
+- A constant can be a specific number (like 2, 3.14, or 100).
+- A fixed value in a formula or equation that doesn’t vary with the input.